pcarn/vaccine-watch/README.md

 1. At the top, click `Install to Workspace`
 1. Copy your OAuth Token to use as `SLACK_BOT_TOKEN`

+### Discord
+1. Click the cog on the channel you want to add the notifications to and select `Edit Channel`
+1. Select the `Integrations` tab and click `Create Webhook`
+1. Enter a `Name` and `Channel` you want the webhook to notify and copy the Webhook URL.

 ### Twitter
 1. Apply for a [Twitter Developer account](https://developer.twitter.com/en/portal/petition/use-case)
 1. Once you have the account, go to the [Developer Portal](https://developer.twitter.com/en/portal/dashboard)